open-source-tabletop/cadence/releases/core-rules.md

 Index: An index at the end of the rule book can help players quickly find specific rules or terms.
 -->

+### Assault

+This weapon does not suffer from the penalty for making an attack within Assault Range.